 I offer two astrological services to my clients.
 They are related but slightly different.

 For all my clients in the U.S. and the majority of my international clients, I offer what I call Sessions.
 Sessions are live, two-way conversations via telephone.
 Clients share their circumstances and concerns, and I bring my astrological experience and expertise through the tools of natal charts and major transits.
 Together, we co-create the content of the session.

 For clients in Australia and Pacific Rim countries, I offer what I call Readings.
 Readings are non-interactive.
 No phone call, no conversations.
 Clients share their questions and concerns with me in writing via email before I do the reading, then I record my interpretion of their charts and major transits.

 Sessions are interactive, and the content is shaped in part by what clients share in the conversations, while readings are more "pure" as astrological interpretations.
 Both sessions and readings are recorded as mp3 files, which clients then download from a private page on this site.

-Individual sessions are the main work I've done throughout the past five decades ('70s, '80s, '90s, '00s, and now the 2010s), and I'm still passionate about the work that I do to define and illuminate for clients the meaning and evolution of their lives as revealed by astrology, with special emphasis on our changing life-journeys during the turbulent times now underway, times that will increase in intensity and perhaps chaos over the coming decades.
+Individual sessions are the main work I've done throughout the past five decades ('70s, '80s, '90s, '00s, and 2010s), and I'm still passionate about the work that I do to define and illuminate for clients the meaning and evolution of their lives as revealed by astrology, with special emphasis on our changing life-journeys during the turbulent times now underway, times that will increase in intensity and perhaps chaos over the coming decades.

-Because of disabilities and diminished vitality from the stroke I suffered in 2007, I do fewer sessions per month now than earlier in my life, but working with clients remains the most important single activity of my life, the core of my sense of purpose, especially during the 2010s, where we stand at a crossroads between the past and the future.
+Because of disabilities and diminished vitality caused by the stroke I suffered in 2007, I do fewer sessions per month now than earlier in my life, but working with clients remains the most important single activity of my life, the core of my sense of purpose, especially as we enter the 2020s, where we stand at a crossroads between the past and the future.